saijyotinayak/Webdev-Quiz-app/README.md

 Features:

-1.Multiple-choice questions with instant feedback.
+-Multiple-choice questions with instant feedback.
-2.Highlights correct and incorrect answers after selection.
+-Highlights correct and incorrect answers after selection.
-3.Score tracking with results at the end.
+-Score tracking with results at the end.
-4.Option to restart the quiz.
+-Option to restart the quiz.

 Technologies Used: